 What portion of My Contributions Are Used for Administrative Costs?

-Currently, 100% of all financial contributions are used to either acquire and/or ship tangible church materials via Ocean Freight.
+Currently, 100% of all financial contributions are used to acquire and ship tangible church materials via Ocean Freight.
 All goods will be donated and distributed to churches throughout Cuba according to the need.
 All of our passionate staff are unpaid volunteers working to glorify the LORD who contribute both their time and their own personal finances to complete this important work.

 Do You Sell These Items in Cuba?